 Indicates danger, either temporary or permanent, whatever its nature.
 A waved yellow flag denotes a dangerous situation in the sector following the marshal post concerned.
-Drivers will be warned of any new danger occurring in the same sector by waving the yellow flag for 2 laps and then displaying it stationary for 2 laps, after which it will be withdrawn, even if the cause of the danger has not been removed.

 Drivers are to be instructed, either by hand or flag, to use the unobstructed portion of the track, and if the obstruction is very serious, 2 yellow flags may be waved by the same post.
 In the case of a total obstruction, two yellow flags may be used prior to the Clerk of the Course stopping the race.